Chiviya01/Evaluating-Text-to-Video-Models/README.md

 ![Metric Workflow](assets/metric_ensemble2.png)
 The metric workflow shown above, can be divided into two parts.
 The first part involves data generation, depicted in blue and yellow boxes on the left-hand side of the figure.
 Starting with an initial text prompt, we generate a video using a T2V model.
 Then, we use the generated video to produce a list of captions using BLIP-2.
-The second part involves the ensemble of two metrics, which starts with the Text Similarity Metric presented in [Text Similarity](Textual_Semantic_Similarity).
+The second part involves the ensemble of two metrics, which starts with the Text Similarity Metric presented in [Textal Semantic Similarity](Textual_Semantic_Similarity).
 This metric calculates the similarity score between the original text prompt and the BLIP-generated captions, ranging from 0 to 1.
 Next, we use the Naturalness Metric described in [Video Naturalness](Video_Naturalness) section, a customised XGBoost classifier that takes the generated video as input and outputs a score ranging from 0 to 1.

 ---
 ## Project Highlights
 The study highlights the constraints of the current evaluation metrics used in the literature, identifying the need for a new evaluation metric that addresses these limitations.
 Our main contribution is a proposed evaluation metric which involves addressing two critical challenges: image naturalness and semantic matching.
-Our research demonstrates that the novel metric outperforms a commonly used metric, indicating that it is a reliable and valid evaluation tool.
+Our research demonstrates that the novel metric [Title](cid:3437%252AE95BD0FC-C10E-44FF-BB5F-9431E4530AA1)outperforms a commonly used metric, indicating that it is a reliable and valid evaluation tool.

 ### Results